AntCPLab/OpenCoral/README.md

 `Scripts/ring.sh tutorial`

-The `-I` enable interactive inputs, and in the tutorial party 0 and 1 will be asked to provide three numbers.
+The `-I` argument enables interactive inputs, and in the tutorial party 0 and 1 will be asked to provide three numbers.
 Otherwise, and when using the script, the inputs are read from `Player-Data/Input-P<playerno>-0`.